eliranwong/toolmate/package/toolmate/docs/AutoGen Integration.md

 `@captain` Use AutoGen captain agent and tool library to resolve a request

-`@examine_files` Use AutoGen retriever agent for examining file content, if config.rag_useAutoRetriever is set to True
+`@examine_files` Use AutoGen retrieve assistant agent for examining file content, if config.rag_useAutoRetriever is set to True

-`@examine_web_content` Use AutoGen retriever agent for examining web content, if config.rag_useAutoRetriever is set to True
+`@examine_web_content` Use AutoGen retrieve assistant agent for examining web content, if config.rag_useAutoRetriever is set to True

+Remarks: These tools are available in the full version of ToolMate AI.
+The Lite version doesn't include these tools.

 ## Interactive Mode